srabonty-mazumder/security/threadModel.md

 Some strategies that our company should follow to reduce any attract or hack from entry point such as:

-•	Reduce Attack Surface: Implementing very strict access controls, enforce the principle of least privilege, and regularly audit system permissions.
+•	Reduce Attack Surface: Implementing very strict access controls, enforce the principle of least privilege, and regularly auditing system permissions.

 •	Strengthen Authentication and Access Control: Require multi-factor authentication (MFA) such as an authentication app  for all customer and employee accounts as well as regularly monitor for unauthorized access attempts